Joseph M. FergusonInspector General

 Ahmed Jir, Chief Technology Officer

-Ahmed Jir joined the Office of Inspector General in 2012 as a Forensic Audit Investigator and currently serves as Chief Technology Officer in the Center for Information Technology & Analytics (CITA).
-His duties involve managing OIG’s information technology & security infrastructure, data warehousing, eDiscovery, and forensic analytics.
-Jir is also an adjunct instructor at Northeastern Illinois University, teaching courses in financial and managerial accounting, accounting information systems and IT auditing.
-He is also a Certified Public Accountant, and certified in computer and cell phone forensics.
+Ahmed Jir joined the Office of Inspector General in 2012 as a Forensic Audit Investigator and currently serves as Chief Technology Officer in the Center for Information Technology & Analytics.
+His duties involve managing OIG’s information technology and security infrastructure, data warehousing, eDiscovery, and forensic analytics.
+Jir is also an adjunct instructor at Northeastern Illinois University, teaching courses in financial and managerial accounting, accounting information systems, and IT auditing.
+He is a Certified Public Accountant and is certified in computer and cell phone forensics.
 Jir earned a BS in Network Technologies from DePaul University, an MA in Public Policy and Administration from Northwestern University, and an MS in Accounting from Northeastern Illinois University.

 Darwyn Jones, Chief Performance Analyst for APR

-Darwyn Jones has worked at the Office of Inspector General since 2007.
-He currently serves as a Chief Performance Analyst, planning, assigning, and monitoring the work of Audit & Program Review Section.
-Prior to joining government, Jones was an Information Technology Audit Manager for a manufacturing company and held various positions, including International Business Analyst, at Wal-Mart Stores, Inc. He is a Certified Inspector General Auditor and served as an instructor for the Association of Inspectors General certification program.
+Darwyn Jones has worked with the City of Chicago Office of Inspector General since 2007.
+He currently serves as a Chief Performance Analyst, planning, assigning, and monitoring the work of Audit & Program Review staff.
+Prior to joining government, Jones was an Information Technology Audit Manager for a manufacturing company and held various positions (including International Business Analyst) at Wal-Mart Stores, Inc. He is a Certified Inspector General Auditor and served as an instructor for the Association of Inspectors General certification program.
 Jones earned a BS in Accounting from the University of Missouri–Springfield.

-Keyla Vazquez serves as the Supervisor of Personnel Services and the EEO Officer for the Office of Inspector General.
+Keyla Vazquez serves as the Supervisor of Personnel Services and the Equal Employment Opportunity Officer for the Office of Inspector General.
 She has over ten years of experience as a Human Resource Generalist with knowledge in recruitment, compensation, personnel benefits, employee relations, and conflict mediation.
-She is also a member of the Society for Human Resource Management.
-Vazquez earned a BA in Business Administration from Robert Morris University and an MA in Higher Education Administration from Northeastern Illinois University.
+She is a member of the Society for Human Resource Management.
+Vasquez earned a BA in Business Administration from Robert Morris University and an MA in Higher Education Administration from Northeastern Illinois University.

-Melissa Villa joined the Office of Inspector General in 2000 and currently serves as Chief Forensic Data Analyst, supervising a data analyst team that develops the use of predictive analytics to leverage data for decision making.
-Her work involves applying statistical techniques to transform data into information to develop investigative leads, validate assumptions, and decipher underlying trends and patterns indicative of fraudulent behavior.
+Melissa Villa joined the Office of Inspector General in 2000 and currently serves as the Chief Forensic Data Analyst, supervising a team that develops the use of predictive analytics to leverage data for decision making.
+Her tenure includes: applying statistical techniques to transform data into information to develop investigative leads, validate assumptions, and decipher underlying trends and patterns indicative of fraudulent behavior.
 Villa earned a BA in History from DePaul University and an MS in Analytics from the University of Chicago.